 - Migrate from WordPress or another CMS to Drupal

-- Provide an update path for users of your module when porting it to Drupal 9
+- Provide an update path for users of your module when porting it to the current version of Drupal.

 Our extensive migration guide covers everything you need to know to get started writing, executing, and debugging Drupal migrations.